DLorenzoLaguno17/The-Cliffborn-Islands/docs/README.md

-This game has been created by Òscar Faura and Daniel Lorenzo.
+This game has been created by Ã’scar Faura and Daniel Lorenzo.

 Licensed under the [MIT License](LICENSE).